mikesusz/mikesusz.dev/src/content/blog/chakra-ui.md

 The client's first big need was to build a prototype of app that could be used to demo to stakeholders and secure additional support and funding.
 Once I was fully onboarded, I had just over 3 weeks to build it.

-I knew that using a framework would speed delivery of a consistent UI across multiple pages of the app, and I considered other frameworks before settling on <a href="https://chakra-ui.com/">Chakra-UI</a>.
+I knew that using a framework would speed delivery of a consistent UI across multiple pages of the app, and I considered other frameworks before settling on [Chakra-UI](https://chakra-ui.com/).

 Why not something more "mainstream?"
 I'm glad you asked.
 My selection was based on the following criteria: